 Another major theme we saw is the rise of B2B marketing on social platforms.
 Social media is no longer just for B2C.
 More and more B2B companies are finding the value of connecting with their business customers on a human level through social.

 Video in social and social customer service have seen a huge rise in popularity and ingenuity.
+Businesses are incorporating video into their campaigns and employing social to care for customers with amazing creativity and reaping huge rewards from their efforts.

 The last major theme we’ve noticed is the increasing role of influencers in marketing and the tough questions they are forcing marketers to answer regarding social triage.
 We look forward to tackling this and more with our listeners as we review lessons learned in 2016!